 While pursuing her undergraduate degree in physics, Fran served as the chapter’s G.K.A.
 After graduation, she went on to receive her master’s degree in physics from Northwestern University in 1949.
 Upon graduating from Northwestern, she continued to passionately pursue opportunities in her field by teaching physics at Connecticut College.

 Just a few short years later, in 1955 Fran was conducting physics research at Northwestern and joined Xi Chapter’s House Corporation Board and advisory board as a “junior member.”
-Throughout her time in these roles she coordinated the additions of the sun porch and the fourth floor to the house, and it was during this time that Fran began hand-painting the now-famous Chi Omega Symphonies.
+Throughout her time in these roles she coordinated the additions of the sun porch and the fourth floor to the house, and it was during this time that Fran began hand-painting her now-famous versions of the Chi Omega Symphony, originally written by Ethel Switzer Howard.

 Fran knew of another alumnae group that published the Chi Omega Symphony, but she noticed it wasn’t hand-painted, so she decided to elevate the idea.